Michael Hudson (economist): Career

+In 1968, Hudson joined the accounting firm Arthur Andersen.
 In 1972, Hudson moved to the Hudson Institute headed by Herman Kahn.
 In 1979, he became an advisor to the United Nations Institute for Training and Research (UNITAR).

-In 1984, Hudson joined Harvard's archaeology faculty at the Peabody Museum as a research fellow in Babylonian economics.
-A decade later, he was a founding member of the International Scholars Conference on Ancient Near Eastern Economies, an international group of Assyriologists and archaeologists who analyzed the economic origins of civilization.

 In the mid-1990s, Hudson became a professor of economics at the University of Missouri–Kansas City and a fellow at the Levy Economics Institute at Bard College.
 As of 2020, Hudson was the director of the Institute for the Study of Long-Term economic Trends (ISLET) and the Distinguished Research Professor of Economics at the University of Missouri–Kansas City.